raymondkneipp/Routinely/README.md

 - Meditation Guide
 - Daily Graditude
   - Add to daily journal
+  - "What am I grateful for today?"
+  - Daily prompts
 - Intermittent Fasting
 - Mood Tracker
   - Good, Okay, Bad
   - Option to add note about the day
+  - Keep notes on how you feel throughout the day
 - Dynamic stretches (warm up)
 - Static stretches (cool down)
 - Move get requests to App.js so they run once rather than every time you visit the page